 Beerenauslese means “berry selection” and these wines are dessert wines made from individually selected overripe grapes that are fully affected by botrytis.

 Trockenbeerenauslese literally means “dry berry selection” – where the wine is made from individually selected berries which have been completely shriveled by botrytis, concentrating the flavours.
 The finest and rarest dessert wines are made in this style.

 So from that, you can gather that this Riesling is actually in a pretty delicate style compared to it’s more rareified cousins.
 And yet, and yet… when we drank this about a year ago, it was thirteen years old.
 Think about that – a thirteen-year-old unfortified white wine.
 Nick was a little suspicious, especially given the reasonable price, so we only took two bottles.

 But after we tasted it you could hear the sonic boom as we broke the sound barrier racing back to Majestic to buy the rest of their stock.

-We have had a couple of other vintages from the same estate and I have to say they are all good.
+We have had a couple of other vintages from the same producer and I have to say they are all outstanding.
 If you can get your hands on some, just do so.
 And as for the pics below, last summer Andrew challenged me to do a visual tasting note of a wine, and this is the wine I chose, so it’s only fitting that the visual tasting notes are included again here.

 This post is my submission to this months’ Wine Blogging Wednesday, an event from which I’ve been lamentably absent of late.
 Tim of Winecast chose Old World Riesling as a theme, so how could I refuse?
 And although I realise it’s no longer Wednesday, a little bird told me that he might still accept an entry as the roundup has not yet been posted…